binkley/homebrewery-files/witch.md

 - **Banishment** <br>
   With a word of dismissal and a cruel bit of salt, you send a creature elsewhere &mdash; far from where it wants to be.

+- **Spirit of Death** <br>
+  A witch knows death as a friend and rival.
+Your spell takes a form of your choosing.

 - **Sickening Radiance** <br>
   A pale, eerie glow that chills the bones, saps strength, and reveals what hides in darkness.